How do we judge offers and opportunities as legit or scams? What can we do to never get scammed again?

-I’m grateful today that you as a viewer a very thoughtful on whether it’s conscious or subconscious of what I need to succeed at.
+I’m grateful today that you as a viewer are very thoughtful on whether it’s conscious or subconscious of what I need to succeed at.
 My audience is somewhat ruthless.
-You as an audience and the people with you somewhat are ruthless about not letting me succeed in areas where I don’t need to succeed and helping me do well in areas that are really helping you.
+You as an audience and the people with you are somewhat ruthless about not letting me succeed in areas where I don’t need to succeed and helping me do well in areas that are really helping you.

 When I am helping in the areas I need to help in, the audience helps me back the most.
-Sometimes it’s frustrating to look out and see someone else where the audience is just throwing in thousands of dollars donations providing massive help in them.
-I do a live stream and no donations and hardly anybody’s watching.
+Sometimes it’s frustrating to look out and see someone else where the audience is just throwing in thousands of dollars in donations providing massive help to them.
+I do a live stream with no donations and hardly anybody’s watching.

 Often that can be helpful when I need to be going and doing something else and today I’ve got a lot of good experience on how to not get scammed, how to verify legit offers and this is something that I can make a huge difference by sharing.

 Tip #10 to verify the legit offer is to be willing to quit on something that’s not working.